The Night Manager (British TV series)

-The Night Manager is a British television serial directed by Susanne Bier and starring Tom Hiddleston, Hugh Laurie, Olivia Colman, Tom Hollander, David Harewood and Elizabeth Debicki.
-It is based on the 1993 novel of the same title by John le Carré and adapted to the present day by David Farr.
-The six-part series began broadcasting on BBC One on 21 February 2016.
-In the United States, it began on 19 April 2016 on AMC.
-It has been sold internationally by IMG to over 180 countries.
+The Night Manager is a British spy thriller television serial based on the 1993 novel by John le Carré and adapted by David Farr.
+The six-part first series, directed by Susanne Bier and starring Tom Hiddleston, Hugh Laurie, Olivia Colman, Tom Hollander, David Harewood and Elizabeth Debicki, began broadcasting on BBC One on 21 February 2016.
+It has been sold internationally by IMG (now Fifth Season) to over 180 countries.